ZekoSNB/Arduino-src-code/README.md

-# Arduino-src-code
+# Arduino source codes
-I put here my Arduino code that I create in order to play with arduino :D
+## Why and What is this ?
+- I create a lot of Arduino projects and I decided to be uploading it so you can use it
+> **OR SOMEONE WILL DESTROY ME FOR IT**